How to Pitch

 How does the pitch process work?

 The first step is to email us a short query — no more than a few paragraphs.
-Please include a few sentences on what the story is, why it matters now, and any unique angle or documents or access you may have.
+Please include a few sentences on what the story is, why it matters now, and any unique angle, documents or access you may have.

-If it seems like a good match for us, one of our editors will ask for a full proposal.
-At that stage, we’ll assess the proposal according to three main criteria: originality, feasibility of the reporting plan, and potential for impact.
+If it seems like a good match for us, one of our editors will ask for a full proposal, which we’ll assess according to three main criteria: originality, feasibility of the reporting plan, and potential for impact.

 We typically meet once a month to review proposals, though our editors do also consider time-sensitive pitches.
 Our decision-making process is designed to be informal and supportive.
 If a project has potential but we have questions about your reporting plan or budget request, we’ll contact you to ask for revisions.